You can apply to get free school transport from your local council for your child if:

 - they have certain 'additional support' needs - for example a disability

-- they can't attend a school in their catchment area
+- they cannot go to a school in their catchment area

-- their walk or cycle to school isn't safe
+- their walk or cycle to school is not safe

 - they have a health issue that affects their mobility

 Each local council has a different application process for getting free school transport.